 Researchers may also have issues connecting with participants in different geographical regions.
 The researcher uses a set of predefined close-ended questions, which ask for yes/no or numerical values.

-- Polls: Polls can be a shorter version of surveys, used to get a ‘flavour’ of what the current situation is with participants.
+- Polls: Polls can be a shorter version of surveys, used to get a ‘flavor’ of what the current situation is with participants.
 Online polls can be shared easily, though polls are best used with simple questions that request a range or a yes/no answer.

 Quantitative data is the opposite of qualitative research, another dominant framework for research in the social sciences, explored further below.